shukriadams/arewedown/docs/install-nodejs.md

      npm install --production

-_Never_ run `yarn` or `npm install` with sudo, if you find yourself needing to use sudo with these, you're brute-forcing invalid permissions somewhere in you setup, and your app will likely never work properly even if it starts.
+_Never_ run `yarn` or `npm install` with sudo, if you find yourself needing to use sudo with these, you're brute-forcing invalid permissions somewhere in you setup, and your app will likely not work properly even if it starts.
 Fix your permissions, then install.

 ## Start